u0078867/ulema-ul-analyzer/README.md

 ---

+**What's coming**

+U.L.E.M.A.:

+1.0.7 (2014):
+- Possibility to read a single calibration file where markers are placed directly on anatomical landmarks
+- Possibility to perform functional axis calibration

 **What's new**

 U.L.E.M.A.:

+1.0.6 (25/11/2013):
+- Added developers guide

 1.0.6 (14/06/2013):
 - Raw data reading, previously part of the kinematics process, is now provided in a separate section.